actorpus/SCPUAS/readme.md

 -----

 Feel free to contribute, all pr's are appreciated.
+Remember to update the readme

 'if it works, dont touch it, if it doesn't work, rewrite it from scratch' - rewrite number 14 :)